When Locally Linear Embedding Hits Boundary: A comparison of LLE and DM

 where $\frac{\int_{\tilde{D}_{\epsilon}(x)} u_d du}{\int_{\tilde{D}_{\epsilon}(x)} 1 du}$ is a function depending on $\tilde{\epsilon}_x $ and the second fundamental form of $\partial M$ as a codimension $1$ submanifold embedded in $M$ at $x$ by Definition \ref{coordinates near boundary}. \end{theorem}

 Compared with the differential operator $\mathcal{D}_\epsilon$ associated with LLE, the differential operator associated with DM has a very different behavior.
-First, in DM the first order differential operator exists in the $\epsilon$ order, which leads to the {\em Neumann boundary condition} \cite{Coifman_Lafon:2006}.
-With this boundary condition, the spectral convergence of DM when the boundary is non-empty has been proved in \cite{Singer_Wu:2016} (when the boundary is empty, more results are available in \cite{von2008consistency,trillos2018error} with the convergence rate).
+First, in DM, when $\epsilon>0$ is finite, asymptotically the first order differential operator exists in the $\epsilon$ order \cite{Coifman_Lafon:2006}, {which suggests that} the boundary condition is {\em Neumann}. {In \cite{vaughn2020diffusion}, it is shown that the graph Laplacian converges in the weak sense to the Laplace-Beltrami operator with the Neumann boundary condition.} With this boundary condition, the spectral convergence of DM when the boundary is non-empty {without a convergence rate was provided in \cite{Singer_Wu:2016} as a special case when the considered group action is $SO(1)$.
+Another spectral convergence result when the boundary exists can be found in \cite{peoples2021spectral}}.
+Note that when the boundary is empty, more spectral convergence results with a convergence rate can be found in \cite{von2008consistency,trillos2018error,dunson2021spectral}, while none provide the rate is optimal to our knowledge.
 Second, the coefficients of the second order differential operator, $\psi_1$ and $\psi_2$, do not change sign and do not degenerate over the whole manifold.
 Third, in DM, there is an extra first order differential operator in the $\epsilon^2$ order.
 As a result, in addition to what has been explored in \cite{Wu_Wu:2017}, we see more differences between LLE and DM.

 { While LLE and DM are different, they are intimately related.
 Here we provide a brief exploration for this relationship from the kernel perspective.
 Observe that we can rewrite the kernel as

 which means that the kernel function is an ``average'' of two functions,